 - Which tasks are the easiest/most difficult to complete?

-Once you have the answers to the above questions, it will be much easier to map out and prioritize tasks over the course of your project.
+Once you have the answers to the above questions, it will be much easier to map out and prioritize tasks throughout your project.
+Project management tools can help here, but only the managers in charge of projects know what to prioritize to ensure timely and successful completion of a project.

 Be honest with yourself and your colleagues